Bluetooth Mesh provisioning handler for Nordic DKs

 This application-side module is a basic implementation of the provisioning process handling for Development Kits from Nordic Semiconductor.
 It supports four types of out-of-band (OOB) authentication methods and uses the Hardware Information driver to generate a deterministic UUID to uniquely represent the device.
 For more information about provisioning in Bluetooth® mesh, see the Provisioning page in Zephyr.

-Used primarily in Bluetooth mesh sample applications, this handler acts as a reference implementation for the application-specific part of provisioning.
+Used primarily in Bluetooth Mesh samples applications, this handler acts as a reference implementation for the application-specific part of provisioning.

 It is enabled with the